26/03/21 [Liberia] Day 21: The hearing of Witnesses 36, 37, 38

 The Court then played a recording.
 The Witness was heard telling the police that Charles Taylor told Benjamin Yeaten to get rid of Bockarie so that the UN would not get a hold of him.
 The Witness also mentioned that they could not kill all the men, so Taylor ordered Jumbeh and Issa Sesay to bring the other men to Kolahun.
 The Witness also told the police that Benjamin Yeaten gave the order to kill Sam Bockarie since he was “the four-star general for us, he controlled the entire country.”
 The Witness also described how Sam Bockarie was killed.
 The recording described the final moments of Bockarie’s life, and how the Witness was with Issa Sesay and Jumbeh when the helicopter came and they carried the body to the funeral home

 Following the recording, the Defense questioned the Witness as to his statements about transporting the body of Sam Bockarie.
 The Witness confirmed that what was said in the recording happened, but that only Issa Sesay was there, as Jumbeh was on the run.
 According to the Witness, when Sesay carried the body to Sierra Leone, “he was arrested, sent to the criminal court of Rwanda and he stayed there and died”.
 The Witness asserted that Bockarie died in 2001.
-Another recording was played, where the Witness was heard saying that “Jubli” comme “the operation guy” was asked to “take some other guys and take them to Kolahun”.
-In the recording, the Witness said that the troops got divided, Jubli Massaquoi with Second God, and Sesay with other people, and they moved to Kotohun.
+Another recording was played, where the Witness was heard saying that “Jubli” as “the operation guy” was asked to “take some other guys and take them to Kolahun”.
+In the recording, the Witness said that the troops got divided, Jubli Massaquoi with Second God, and Sesay with other people, and they moved to Kortohun.
 Once there, “they decided to force civilians to dig diamond for them”.

-Witness 37 is Heard
+Witness 37 is heard

 The Defense questions Witness 37